 If you have not already signed up for the Alert System, please do so at https://alerts.provincetown-ma.gov.
 For information on Town Government operations call the Town Business Hotline at 508-413-9600 or the Department directly.

-As of July 1, 2020, the Town of Provincetown has 0 confirmed active cases of Coronavirus, 1 death from complications related to COVID-19, and 28 additional cases are considered recovered and have been cleared from quarantine by the public health nurse according to CDC Protocol.
+As of July 14, 2020, the Town of Provincetown has 1 confirmed active case of Coronavirus, 1 death from complications related to COVID-19, and 28 additional cases are considered recovered and have been cleared from quarantine by the public health nurse according to CDC Protocol.
 Updated as info becomes available.

 Note: These numbers only reflect those individuals that have sought testing.
 Some people who are positive may not show symptoms and therefore may not seek testing.
 Social Distancing is effective but it must be maintained over a period of time for it to be truly successful.